Itchy Balls: Causes, Cures, and the Case for Scratching in Public

 Thoughtlessly hacking away at your pubes is a recipe for ingrown hairs and razor bumps, both of which cause intense itching that will make your life a living hell.

 Solutions: If you’re shaving your pubic hair, use warm water, plenty of shaving cream, and glide a sharp razor with the grain of your hair, not against it.
-If you suspect pubic lice, your local drugstore most likely carries an over-the-counter treatment.

 Is It Acceptable to Scratch Your Nuts in Public?

 When it comes to the issue of public nut-scratching, the internet is divided.
 Pro-scratch constituents contend that an itch is an itch, and neither men nor women should suffer because of the stigma.

 On the other hand, anti-scratchers point out the lack of hygiene that goes with touching one’s genitals, even in a non-sexual way.
 Hygiene aside, most people don’t want to live in a world where people walk around with their hands down their pants.

 Both camps make strong arguments, so we landed on a bipartisan verdict: If you must scratch, maneuver, or un-stick your balls in public, the hand must remain over the pants, and the act must be quick and discrete (two seconds or less).

 Case closed.
 Itch gone.

 The Key to Preventing Itchy Balls In the First Place